Russian-American Company: Outside Russian America

-The Russian-American Company grew interests in other parts of North America, principally Alta California, with smaller focus on Baja California and the Oregon Country.
+The Russian-American Company grew interested in other parts of North America, principally Alta California, with smaller focus on Baja California and the Oregon Country.
 Additionally, some efforts were spent on increasing relations with the Kingdom of Hawaii, with the Schäffer affair being an attempt at colonizing the islands by a company agent acting alone.

 Lower Pacific Northwest

 Juno

-While sailing south from Russian America for Alta California, the crew of the Juno attempted entering the Columbia River.
-Grigory Langsdorff reported that "Count Rezanov had already formed his plans for the removal of the Russian settlement [New Archangel] to the river Columbia, and was now planning to build a shipyard there."
-The company directors were previously advised by Rezanov to establish a company settlement on the river, in a plan aiming for company expansion south "to include the coast of California in the Russian possession."
-Bad weather made passing the mouth of the Columbia too difficult to pursue.
+In October 1805 the RAC purchased the ship Juno from New England captain John DeWolf.
+Sitka was in need of provisions.
+Over the winter Russians died, and others became sick with scurvy.
+Juno sailed to obtain supplies, hopefully from San Francisco.
+Both Nicolai Rezanov and Grigory Langsdorff were aboard.
+Langsdorff wrote: "Count Rezanov had already formed his plans for the removal of the Russian settlement to the river Columbia, and was now planning to build a shipyard there."
+Previously, Rezanov had advised company directors to establish a settlement on the river, gradually expanding south "to include the coast of California in the Russian possession."
+Juno intended to enter the Columbia, but a wind shift, squalls and rain clouds brought a change of plan.

 Saint Nikolai expedition

 A company vessel, the Nikolai, was dispatched to the Oregon Country by Chief Manager Baranov in November 1808 with instructions to "if possible discover a site for a permanent Russian post in the Oregon Country."
-On 1 November, a weather system of strong gales and large waves marooned the ship on a beach north of the Quillayute River and James Island.
+On 1 November, a weather system of strong gales and large waves stranded the ship on a beach north of the Quillayute River and James Island.
 Conflict arose with the neighboring Hoh nation and the crew had to flee into the interior of the Olympic Peninsula.
 Clashes with the indigenous population continued over the next year, the Russians having to resort to raiding villages for food.
 Eventually most of the crew became willing slaves to the Makah on the understanding they would be released when the next European vessel would arrive.
 American Captain Brown of the Lydia purchased the Nikolai crew and they sailed for New Archangel, arriving there on 9 June.
 During their time marooned on the Olympic Peninsula, seven of the crew died, including expedition commander Nikolai Bulygin and his 18-year-old wife, Anna Bulyagina.